FredHasselman/2015-Acoustic-Complexity-Matching/README.md

 * [Fred's toolbox](https://github.com/FredHasselman/toolboxML) on GitHub
 * Scripts are available in a [GithHub repository](https://github.com/FredHasselman/Acoustic-Complexity-Matching)
-* Data Files are available at the [Open Science Framework](https://osf.io/a8g32/files) or directly from [Dropbox](https://www.dropbox.com/sh/i1vp0nlsj3mi3v7/AAD6V5WaQLdmEBTFRIzAqQm8a?dl=0)
+* Data Files are available at the [Open Science Framework](https://osf.io/a8g32/files)

 #### Author / Version / License